WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 Following feedback that the Stacks Subgroup had received from TC39, this proposal allows *only* WebAssembly stacks to be suspended&mdash;it makes no changes to the JavaScript language and, in particular, does not indirectly enable support for detached `async`/`await` in JavaScript.

-In addition, this proposal does not imply any change to the WebAssembly language.
+In addition, this proposal does not imply any change to either JavaScript or to the WebAssembly language.
 There are no new WebAssembly instructions, nor are there any additional WebAssembly types specified.
 Semantically, all of the changes outlined are at the boundary between WebAssembly and JavaScript.

 This proposal depends heavily on the [js-types](https://github.com/WebAssembly/js-types/) proposal, which introduces `WebAssembly.Function` as a subclass of `Function`.